GimelStudio/GimelStudio/README.md

 **Visit our new home landing-page [here](https://gimelstudio.github.io) for detailed information on the project goals, etc**

-# Immediate Tasks
+# Immediate Tasks before MVP

 This is a short list of some immediate tasks we're working on:

-- [ ] Finish UI main window code
+- [ ] Improve Node graph to include image thumbnails, shortcuts, etc (via GS Nodegraph)
 - [ ] Continue to implement and refine custom widgets and the nodegraph
 - [ ] Continue to fully transition to custom widgets (vs. native widgets)
 - [ ] Node Registry
-- [ ] Add Node menu
+- [ ] Add Node menu/wheel
 - [ ] Preferences/Configuration dialog and backend
 - [ ] Pre-built Python wheels for OpenImageIO

-You can also take a look at the [Github Issues](https://github.com/GimelStudio/GimelStudio/issues) for details on these and other immediate and future tasks.
+Take a look at the [Github Issues](https://github.com/GimelStudio/GimelStudio/issues) for details on these and other immediate and future tasks to be done.

 Pull requests are always welcome! :)